 School of Nursing and Midwifery

-The School of Nursing and Midwifery is dedicated to providing local, rural and international communities with health care professionals who have learnt to think critically, practice safely, ethically and compassionately, and use research as a basis for decision-making.
-Our programs in nursing and midwifery are practice-focused, and appeal to students from all walks of life, and at all ages.
-Our flexible options help students to combine work and family responsibilities with study, and are very attractive for rural people who don’t want to move away from their communities.
+The School of Nursing and Midwifery is dedicated to providing local, regional, and rural communities with health care professionals who have developed ability to think critically, practice safely, ethically and compassionately, while using research as a basis for decision-making.
+Our programs are practice-focused, and flexible, allowing students of all ages and backgrounds to combine work and family responsibilities with study.

 Vision